+- 2.2.2 From an accessibility perspective, Llanybydder is located on the main transport route running along the northern boundary of the County between the larger towns of Carmarthen and Lampeter.
+As a result, Llanybydder is well served by public transport, with a number of well served bus stops (circled red on Plan C) within walking distance of the Candidate Site.
+The bus services serving the settlement are numbers 617, 288 and 540, which provide regular access to the following larger settlements, as well as the intervening villages:

+- Carmarthen

+- Lampeter

+- Aberystwyth

+- Llandovery

-- 2.2.2 From an accessibility perspective, Pontyberem has a number of very well served bus stops (circled red on Plan C).
-The bus services serving the settlement are numbers 164, 166, 195 and 196, which provide regular access to the following larger settlements, as well as the intervening villages: - Carmarthen - Cross Hands - Llanelli - 2.2.3 The strong sustainable position of Pontyberem should therefore be given full consideration when considering potential future growth options. - 2.2.4 In terms of planned growth, the proposed Candidate Site forms part of one of a number of Service Centres identified by the LDP.
-Such settlements are designed to support and contribute towards the growth of nearby Growth Areas in this instance Cross Hands and so in themselves include a number of housing allocations to assist with this role during the Plan period.
-However, a significant proportion of the housing allocations within T3/6 (Pontyberem) have yet to be delivered, 3 years since the Plan's adoption. - 2.2.5 We understand that this worrying trend has been identified and acknowledged by the Authority through its own assessment of current allocations.
-In the report to Full Council in January of this year all allocations were categorised as either being 'Red', 'Amber' or 'Green' in terms of their ability to be delivered, with Amber and Red being those considered to be the least deliverable, or not capable of being delivered at all.
-Table 1 below therefore provides an indication of those sites categorised as being 'Red' or 'Amber' by the Authority for Local Service Centre T3/6.
+- 2.2.3 The strong sustainable position of Llanybydder should therefore be given full consideration when considering potential future growth options.

+- 2.2.4 In terms of planned growth, the proposed Candidate Site forms part of one of a number of Local Service Centres identified by the LDP.
+Such settlements are designed to support and contribute towards the growth of nearby Service Centres and Growth Areas in this instance Carmarthen and so in themselves include a number

+of housing allocations to assist with this role during the Plan period.
+However, a significant proportion of the housing allocations within T3/11 (Llanybydder) have yet to be delivered, 3 years since the Plan's adoption.

+2.2.5 We understand that this worrying trend has been identified and acknowledged by the Authority through its own assessment of current allocations.
+In the report to Full Council in January of this year all allocations were categorised as either being 'Red', 'Yellow' or 'Green' in terms of their ability to be delivered, with Red being those considered to be the least deliverable, or not capable of being delivered at all.
+Table 1 below therefore provides an indication of those sites categorised as being 'Red' by the Authority for Service Centre T3/11.